ThomasBracher/hyacinth/README.md

 * head
 * options

-It register a handler to any request using the <verb> http method and to the url.
+It register a handler to any request using the _verb_ http method and to the url.
-* url can be either a string (it might not behave as it should for the current version) or a regexp.
+* url can be either a string or a regexp.
 If you want more url filtering, see Request object below.
 * handler is a function with two parameter: `function(req, res)` req and res being respectively a Request and a Response instance.

 ### Request